SAKETH11111/flashcast-app/README.md

 To set up GitHub Pages for this repository:

+1. Create a Personal Access Token (PAT):
+   - Go to GitHub → Settings → Developer settings → Personal access tokens → Generate new token
+   - Give it a descriptive name like "GitHub Pages Deployment"
+   - Select the following scopes: `repo`, `workflow`, and `admin:org` (for Pages access)
+   - Copy the generated token

+2. Add the token to your repository secrets:
-1. Go to your repository on GitHub
+   - Go to your repository → Settings → Secrets and variables → Actions
+   - Create a new repository secret
+   - Name: `PERSONAL_ACCESS_TOKEN`
+   - Value: [paste the token you copied]
+   - Click "Add secret"

+3. Run the Setup Workflow:
-2. Click on the "Actions" tab
+   - Go to the "Actions" tab in your repository
-3. In the left sidebar, click on "Setup GitHub Pages"
+   - In the left sidebar, click on "Setup GitHub Pages"
-4. Click the "Run workflow" button and select the main branch
+   - Click the "Run workflow" button and select the main branch
-5. Wait for the workflow to complete
+   - Wait for the workflow to complete

 After the setup workflow completes successfully, the main deployment workflow will automatically deploy your application when you push to the main branch.